Demitryk/Voron2.4-Mods/BTT_PiTFT5_Screen_Mount/README.md

 --- Instructions
-- Install display cable to the screen
+- Install display cable to the screen (may have to put a 90 bend in the cable end)
 - Use 4 of the screws that came with the screen to attach the screen to the back stl.
 The back light wheel and switch to be toward the bottom
 - Route the cable behind the screen and though the opening in the back
 - Attach the back stl to the frame mount using the 4 M3 6mm screws